Alexandre Navarro

+Alexandre Navarro is a french guitarist from Bordeaux living in Paris, sound experimenter, composer & underground producer.

+Career

-Alexandre Navarro is guitarist, sound maker and independent producer from Bordeaux and now living in Paris.
-Considered as "french master minimalist composer" He studied electroacoustic music, concrete music and electronic music at Conservatoire à rayonnement régional de Bordeaux under the guidance of composer Christian Eloy and Octandre French association.
+Navarro is considered as a "French master minimalist composer" He studied electroacoustic music, concrete music and electronic music at Conservatoire à rayonnement régional de Bordeaux under the guidance of composer Christian Eloy and Octandre French association.
+He started an official career with the release of his first album on the swiss Creative Commons label Realaudio.
 After 7 years of running labels, Alexandre Navarro decided in 2014 to concentrate on his own works.